 Nowadays, most people live a very busy life, and whatever might be the reason for your sleeping disorder you may try to follow some of these practices that ease the level of stress in your body and help you get a good night’s sleep.

-It has been proved to give beneficial effects.
+It has been proven to give beneficial effects.
 For this reason, people often practice yoga to seek relaxation and stress relief.

 The latest research showed that after yoga, people’s anxiety and stress levels diminish.